AndrewLoeppky/eosc211_students/e211_python_2021/wk09/lab_wk9/lab_wk9.md

 Pivot learning goals and use this week to talk about dictionaries?

+Current version does roughly what the old matlab code did, using pure functions

 ```python
 import numpy as np
 from matplotlib import pyplot as plt